uvarc/rc-learning/content/courses/opencv/index.md

 ## Accessing Image Pixels

-Since an image's underlying pixel information is stored in multi-dimensional numpy arrays, we can use common numpy operations to slice and dice image regions, including the images channels.
+Since an image's underlying pixel information is stored in multidimensional numpy arrays, we can use common numpy operations to slice and dice image regions, including the images channels.

 We can use the following code to extract the red, green and blue intensity values of a specific image pixel at position x=100 and y=50.